pluteski/speech-to-text/blog/content/coopspecies_summarized.md

-Title:  "A Cooperative Species" Distilled
+Title:  "A Cooperative Species" Distilled.
-Subtitle:    A Cooperative Species, Human Reciprocity and Its Evolution By Samuel Bowles & Herbert Gintis, 2011, Summary Extracts.
+Subtitle:    Distillation of "A Cooperative Species, Human Reciprocity and Its Evolution" By Samuel Bowles & Herbert Gintis, 2011.
 Project:     Life in Motion
 Author:      Mark Plutowski
 Affiliation: Economics in Motion